spencerja/spencerja.github.io/content/post/HackTheBox_Fluffy/index.md

 [*] Got hash for 'administrator@fluffy.htb': aad3b435b51404eeaad3b435b51404ee:8da83a3fa618b6e3a00e93f676c92a6e
 ```

-Now we can authenticate as admin!
+Now we can access the host as admin!

 ```
 ┌──(certipy-venv)─(kali㉿kali)-[~/Documents/fluffy]